lambdaschool-codegrade/web-45-node-api2-project-tfbielawski/README.md

 - If the information about the _post_ is valid:

-  - save the new _post_ the the database.
+  - save the new _post_ the database.
   - return HTTP status code `201` (Created).
   - return the newly created _post_.